 10. Sarajevo is close to Mostar

 And no one should visit Bosnia and Herzegovina without seeing the Stari Most (Old Bridge) of Mostar.
 This bridge overlooks the Neretva River and locals are paid to scale the bridge and dive into the water whilst tourists look on.
 The town itself is very pretty with cobbled streets.
 However the secret is out, Mostar is very busy during summer times with crowds arriving from Croatia and Montenegro as well as Sarajevo.
-Find out how to the make the most of Mostar with our travel guide.
+Find out how to make the most of Mostar with our travel guide.

 Sarajevo is a safe city, the locals are warm and funny, the scars of the recent conflict are evident which back up the stories told.
 Not only this but the viewpoints are spectacular and the food is cheap, what more reasons could you want for visiting this city?

-Gemma and Craig, full-time workers with a life-long travel habit.
+Author Bio: Gemma and Craig, full-time workers with a life-long travel habit.
 Flirting with 30 and let loose on the world!
 Check in at Two Scots Abroad for travel tips, quips, and pics that please.
 Go on, MAKE TRAVEL HAPPEN.